PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation

-We begin by conducting a systematic survey of physics and acoustics knowledge related to sound generation and propagation.
-This step aims to identify fundamental physical laws, mechanisms, and real-world scenarios that give rise to audible phenomena observable in audio–visual data.
-To ensure broad coverage, we leverage large language models (LLMs) to assist in structured brainstorming, enumerating a diverse set of candidate physical principles and sound-producing interactions.
-The automatically generated candidates are then carefully examined by human experts, who remove infeasible, redundant, or irrelevant cases and consolidate closely related concepts.
-The resulting curated set of audio-physics knowledge provides a principled foundation for taxonomy construction and subsequent benchmark design.
+\textbf{1) Audio-Physics Knowledge Survey.} We start with a systematic survey of physics and acoustics underlying sound generation and propagation, identifying key laws, mechanisms, and real-world scenarios observable in audio-visual data.
+To ensure broad coverage, LLMs assist in structured brainstorming to enumerate candidate acoustic principles and interactions, which are then refined by human experts to remove infeasible, redundant, or irrelevant cases and merge related concepts.
+The resulting curated knowledge base forms a principled foundation for taxonomy and benchmark design.